anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 ### Default mode

 Default mode legends having symbols with legend labels, used to identify the shape or bubble or marker color.
-To enable this option by setting the `Mode` property of `MapsLegendSettings` as "**Default**".
+To enable this option by setting the `Mode` property of `MapsLegendSettings` as **Default**.

 ### Interactive mode

 The legends can be made interactive with an arrow mark indicating the exact range color in the legend when the mouse hovers over the corresponding shapes.
-To enable this type of mode by setting the `Mode` property of `MapsLegendSettings` as "**Interactive**".
+To enable this type of mode by setting the `Mode` property of `MapsLegendSettings` as **Interactive**.
 The `InvertedPointer` property is used to enable or disable the visibility of the inverted pointer in interactive legend in Maps.

 {% aspTab template="maps/legendproperties/legend-mode", sourceFiles="legend-mode.cs" %}